 Mario is a regular contributor to important global initiatives at the heart of the sustainability of global food systems, such as the Intergovernmental Panel on Climate Change, the Lancet Commission on Obesity and the EAT-Lancet Commission on healthy diets from sustainable food systems.
 He has worked extensively in Africa, Latin America and Asia.

-Mario has published more than 400 fully refereed papers, book chapters and reports in his areas of expertise.
+Mario has published more than 300 publications in his area of expertise.
 He is currently on the editorial boards of The Lancet Planetary Health, Agricultural Systems, Global Food Security, Agriculture and Food Security, Tropical Grasslands, Frontiers in Sustainable Food Systems, and has been a guest editor for the Proceedings of the National Academy of Sciences journal (PNAS).

 Mario was awarded his postgraduate degrees from The University of Edinburgh in the mid-90s, where he developed methods for modelling bio-economic interactions in agricultural systems in the tropics.